-There are a lot of things travelers can purchase in this market which include: garments, such as the Non La (Vietnam’s famous conical shaped hat), leather shoes, kitchen accessories, handicrafts and souvenirs, and everything in between.
-For the foodie on the go, the Northern part of Dong Xuan has enough food stalls to satisfy that specific craving.
-Visitors can try their local cuisines such as the Hai Phong bread, Donner Kebap, and the occasional hot pot during the colder months of the year.
+For foodies on the go, the Northern part of Dong Xuan has enough food stalls to satisfy any specific craving.
+Visitors can also try local cuisines such as the Hai Phong bread, Donner Kebap, and the occasional hot pot during the colder months.